 - Civil disturbances such as a riot

-- You purchase it by adding it to your liability car insurance policy.
+- You purchase it by adding it to your liability car insurance policy, along with collision coverage.

 - The maximum payout of comprehensive insurance is the value of your car.
 For example, if you car is stolen or totaled, the payout is the value of your car at the time of the incident.

 What's not covered by comprehensive insurance

 It's important to know what you're not getting if you buy comprehensive insurance.
 Here are some examples of what's not covered, and alternate insurance for the problem.

 Not covered: Theft of your personal property from your car.
 That can be covered by renters or homeowners insurance.

 Not covered: Collisions into objects such as a tree or another car.
 Instead use collision insurance.